 - Try relaxation techniques: You may encourage your child to follow a relaxation routine, such as meditation and breathing exercises, before bedtime.

 - Avoid screen time: Ensure your child does not have screen time, such as watching cartoons, before bedtime.
-Screen time may keep their mind excited, making it difficult for them to relax to sleep.
+Screen time may keep their mind excited, making it difficult for them to relax.
 Limit screen time and social media use in children at least an hour before bedtime (9).

 - Have warm baths: A warm, soothing bath before bedtime may relax a few children, making it easier for them to fall asleep.